-- Required foundation course (3 credits): CCJS 100 or 105 - Required statistics course (3 credits): STAT 200 - Core courses (12 credits): CCJS 340, 345, 380, and 497 - Supplemental major courses (9 credits): Any 3-credit CCJS courses (Note: Taking courses within a single topic area - law enforcement, law, corrections, security management, forensics, intelligence, or leadership -is highly recommended.) - Capstone course (3 credits) CCJS 495
+- Required foundation course (3 credits): CCJS 100 or 105 - Required statistics course (3 credits): STAT 200 - Core courses (12 credits): CCJS 340, 345, 380, and 497 - Specialization courses (9 credits): Any 3-credit CCJS courses (Note: Taking courses within a single topic area law enforcement, law, corrections, security management, forensics, intelligence, or leadership is highly recommended.) - Capstone course (3 credits) CCJS 495

-The following course sequence outlines all the requirements for the BS in Criminal Justice.
-Coursework for the major is indicated by ◆.
+The following course sequence will fulfill all the requirements for the BS in Criminal Justice.
 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-Students should consult an Advisor whenever taking advantage of other options.
-Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 69.
+Students should consult an Academic Advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 74.

-Criminal Justice Degree Courses
+Criminal Justice Studies Major Courses Credits

-Note: Placement t ests are required for math and writing courses.
+Note: Placement te ests are required for math and writing courses.

 LIBS 150 Introduction to Research 1

 WRTG 101 Introduction to Writing 3

+or WRTG 1018 Introduction to Writing

-MATH 107 Finite Mathematics 3
+MATH 103 College Mathematics 3

+or MATH 107 College Algebra

-or MATH 106 or a higher-level math course
+or a higher-level math course

 ◆ CCJS 100 Introduction to Criminal Justice 3

 or CCJS 105 Introduction to Criminology